loscrossos/helper_comfyUI_accel/README.md

 locate virtual env: Open a terminal console (no admin rights needed) in the folder where you extracted comfyUI portable.

+The procedure is the same for the first time you use this file or if you update it with newer versions of the file.

 ### ensure the right version pre-requisites

 **Check Python**: run this and ensure you get a value starting with "3.12".
 If not: do NOT proceed with this guide.